Housing Market Crash Ahead?

 In late 2021, could the Fed ratchet up interest rates to pay for all the stimulus?
-In fact, almost every recession, housing crash, or major catastrophe has been aided by fast rising interest rates.
+In fact, almost every recession, housing downturn, or major catastrophe has been aided by fast rising interest rates.
 These rate spikes kill off business and put extreme pressures on mortgage holders.
-Markets crash quickly then interest rates are quickly lowered.
+Markets collapse quickly then interest rates are quickly lowered.

 This transition to a US centered economy over many many years, still puts the country into a vulnerable period of uncertainty and GDP risk.
 Will companies build factories here or instead hold off and hope for a Trump loss in 2020?

 Unfortunately, “soft landings” after rate hike cycles are as rare as unicorns and virtually all modern rate hike cycles have resulted in a recession, financial, or banking crisis.
 There is no reason to believe that this time will be any different — Forbes report.